TOP COACHES AND SPEAKERS

 Pierre Dospital stage rugby AIRUGBY

-A monument of Basque rugby and a native of Itxassou, he is one of the greatest prop forwards of French rugby.
-He spent his entire career with Aviron Bayonnais, of which he was president, and was a finalist in the French championship in 1982.
+A monument to Basque rugby and a native of Itxassou, he is one of the greatest pillars of French rugby.
+He spent his entire career with Aviron Bayonnais, of which he was president, and was a finalist in the 1982 French championship.
 He has 27 caps for the French national team and won the Tournament in 1981 (Grand Slam) and 1983.

 EDDY LABARTHE